 Texturized 3D model of Roman shipwreck remains

-Legni e Segni della memoria, the company who ordered scanning of the findings, will use the final 3D material to introduce a method of proper demonstration and cataloguing of archeological artifacts.
+Legni e Segni della memoria, the company that ordered the scanning of the findings, will use the final 3D material to introduce a method of proper demonstration and cataloging of archeological artifacts.

 If you are interested in restoration and cultural heritage preservation, then check out how an Artec MH was used to digitalize religious memorial stones in Armenia.
 Click here.